-When we get to the work site we will tell you when and where to get out of the bus and whether it will make sense for you to leave your bag behind (though usually it won't).
 If we are meeting our client on site then we will try to get them to tell you a bit about the site and why we will be doing what we will be doing.
 If we aren't meeting with a client, then we'll try to give you this information ourselves but if you feel that you'd like to know anything more then don't hesitate to ask.
 We don't always remember to say everything.

 There will be a task briefing and safety talk where the Task Leader will explain how we will be doing the planned work and tell you how to carry, store and use any necessary tools.
 We will highlight any sources of risk and make suggestions to enable you to minimize these.
 Safety is our priority and so that we can keep you safe you must listen carefully to this briefing and follow the instructions given.
 If there is anything you are not sure about then just ask.
 Finally, we will make sure that you know who the first aiders in the group are and, hopefully, remember to tell you what time lunch will happen.

 We always stop for lunch, and usually for a mid-afternoon break, but if you feel you need to take extra breaks then don't hesitate to do so.
-We supply free tea, coffee and biscuits.